AADR Sjögren’s Syndrome Foundation Student Fellowship

 Supported by Sjögren’s Syndrome Foundation

 Research proposals are now being accepted for the 2016 AADR Sjögren’s Syndrome Foundation Student Fellowship.
 This Fellowship is supported by the Sjögren’s Syndrome Foundation (SSF) and is offered to encourage research in the field of Sjögren’s Syndrome.

 Founded in 1983, the SSF provides patients with practical information and coping strategies that minimize the effects of Sjögren's syndrome.
 In addition, the Foundation is the clearinghouse for medical information and is the recognized national advocate for Sjögren's syndrome.
 The Fellowship consists of a stipend of $4,000.
 Funds are not to be used to pay indirect, or institutional overhead costs.

-The recipient will be announced at the 43rd Annual Meeting of the AADR in Charlotte, North Carolina, USA, March 19-22, 2014.
+The recipient will be announced at the 44th Annual Meeting of the AADR in Boston, Massachusetts, USA, March 11-14, 2015.

 Awards are open to both graduate and undergraduate students working towards a DDS, DMD, or PhD and are enrolled in an accredited institution within the U.S. Students must be sponsored by a faculty member at that institution.
 The Fellowship must be utilized between March 2017 and June 2018.